sbecker/github_editor_theme/README.md

 ## Using with TextMate 1

-The basic colors are defined, but I'm sure it can be improved.

-To use, copy it to ~/Library/Application\ Support/TextMate/Themes/

-Or simply run:
+To install it:

-`$ cd ~/Library/Application\ Support/TextMate/Themes && curl -O https://raw.github.com/sbecker/github_textmate_theme/master/GitHub.tmTheme`
+`$ cd ~/Library/Application\ Support/TextMate/Themes && curl -O https://raw.github.com/sbecker/github_editor_theme/master/GitHub.tmTheme`

 ## Vim

-To use it, copy `github.vim` to `~/.vim/colors/github.vim`.
+To install it:

+`$ cd ~/.vim/colors/ && curl -O https://raw.github.com/sbecker/github_editor_theme/master/github.vim`

-And activate it in vim with the command: `:colorscheme github` or make it persistent in your `.vimrc`.
+To activate it in vim, run the command `:colorscheme github` or make it persistent in your `.vimrc`.

 ### Info